Cycro997/CyTerminal/README.md

 # CyTerminal
 ***
-CyTerminal is a simple python-based program, it was created to use Cycro's python knowledge.
+CyTerminal is a simple python-based program, it was created to use my python knowledge.
 Note: This program has no useful functions